-the ECT only applies to investments in energy-related sectors, we should see an uptick in round-tripping in these sectors following the creation and ratification of the ECT.
-Figure 6 shows that this is the case: zero energy-related assets appear in the Amadeus data prior to the ECT's signing in 1991, but regularly make up approximately 3-7% of the sample in the years following the treaty's ratification in 1997.
+Unlike the offshore leaks data, the Amadeus data contains industry codes for the roundtripped investments, allowing us to see what types of assets elites are holding using offshore structures.
+This allows us to perform a descriptive robustness test for the ECT results: since the ECT only applies to investments in energy-related sectors,15 we should see an uptick in round-tripping in these sectors following the creation and ratification of the ECT.
+Figure 7 shows that this is the case: zero energy-related assets appear in the Amadeus data prior to the ECT's signing in 1991, but regularly make up approximately 3-7% of the sample in the years following the treaty's ratification in 1997.

-4 What Explains Elites' Preference for the ECT?
+5 What Explains Elites' Preference for the ECT?

-In two complementary samples of offshore investments, we find strong evidence that elites engage in strategic corporate structuring in order to gain protection against their own home states under the ECT; however, we find that the opposite is true for BITs.
+In two complementary samples of offshore investments, we find strong evidence that elites engage in strategic corporate structuring in order to gain protection against their own home for effective withholding tax rates as well (see Arel-Bundock (2017)).